djgroen/flee-release/README.md

 Flee is released under a BSD 3-clause license.
 The GitHub repository with the latest source can be found at http://www.github.com/djgroen/flee-release.

+If you use Flee for your research publications, you can give us credit by citing our Scientific Reports paper: http://dx.doi.org/10.1038/s41598-017-13828-9.

+* Diana Suleimenova, David Bell, and Derek Groen.
+"A generalized simulation development approach for predicting refugee destinations.", Scientific Reports 7, Article number: 13377 (2017).

 ## Simple Test for Flee

 Try a toy example of Flee using: